joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/09-production-improvements.md

 1. Monitoring Metrics with Prometheus & Grafana
 1. Tracing with OpenTracing & Jaeger

+## Code Start

+If you do not have a working version after the previous chapter, you can find the complete working code in the [branch 08-previews](https://github.com/joostvdg/quarkus-fruits/tree/08-previews).

 ## Logging

 There are a many ways you can deal with Logging.
 You can make use of the [ELK Stack](https://www.elastic.co/elastic-stack) (ElasticSearch, Logstash and Kibana), [Grafana's Loki](https://grafana.com/oss/loki/), or Public Cloud services such as [Google's Operations](https://cloud.google.com/products/operations) (formerly Stackdriver) or [AWS's CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).